SoundCloud for Developers

 Users of your app will be redirected to the SoundCloud Connect screen.

 If the user approves your authorization request, they will be sent to the redirect_uri you specified when registering your app.
-Extract the code parameter from the query string and use it to obtain an access token.
+Your application should extract the code parameter from the query string and use it to obtain an access token.

 # obtain the access token